querqy/querqy/README.md

 You can download a .jar file that includes Querqy and all required dependencies from [Bintray] (https://bintray.com/renekrie/maven/querqy) (querqy/querqy-solr/\<version\>/querqy-solr-\<version\>-jar-with-dependencies.jar) and simply put it into [Solr's lib folder](https://cwiki.apache.org/confluence/display/solr/Lib+Directives+in+SolrConfig).

-Alternatively, if you already have a Maven build for your Solr plugins, you can add artifact 'querqy-solr' as a dependency to your pom.xml:
+Alternatively, if you already have a Maven build for your Solr plugins, you can add the artifact 'querqy-solr' as a dependency to your pom.xml:

 ~~~xml